balancer/docs-v3/docs/concepts/router/technical.md

 # Router

-A Router is the required contract to facilitate user interactions with the Balancer V3 Vault.
-A Router acts as the default entrypoint for user operations and provides the required API to facilitate the user operations & queries.
-It can be extended with arbitrary logic which can enhance the specific usecase at hand when interacting with Balancer.
+A Router is the required contract to facilitate user interactions with the Balancer V3 Vault and acts as the default entrypoint. **It provides the required API to facilitate user operations & queries**.
+It can be extended with arbitrary logic which can enhance the user experience when interacting with Balancer.

 :::info
-This section is a technical deep dive into how the Router - Vault interactions work.
-If you are looking to integrate against the Router, take a look at the [API docs](./overview.md);
+This section is a technical explainer of how the Router works.
+If you are looking to integrate against the Router, take a look at the [API docs](./overview.md).
 :::

 ## Router design

-The router is designed to closely interact with the Vault.
-Some advantages are that a user interacting with the Router has access to simplified function signatures (names & parameter types) allowing clear understanding of the function to be called.
+The Router is designed to closely interact with the Vault.
+Some advantages are that a user interacting with the Router has access to simplified function signatures (names & parameter types) allowing more concise function naming.
 Complex user-interactions can be aggregated at the Router level and exposed via single functions rather than custom contracts needing to be built to serve these complex user-interactions.
-Also since user approvals are given to the Vault only once, a Router can be exchanged in case additions are required as it uses built-in functions in the Vault to settle the debt.

- Whenever a user operation is done on the Vault a set of operations are executed.

-1. It `invoke`s the Vault, allowing access to protected Vault functions
-2. Execute the respective Callback function the Vault calls on the Router
--  Call the Vault's respective primitive (swap, add- or remove liquidity)
--  Execute arbitrary logic required for the user operation
-5. Settle outstanding debt, the vault attributed to the Router during step 2

 ### Sequence of interactions
+Every user interaction going through the Router follows the same pattern of execution flow.

+1. The Router `invoke`s the Vault, allowing access to protected Vault functions that do token [accounting](/concepts/vault/transient.md)
+2. The Router executes the respective Callback function the Vault calls on the Router which include
+-  The Router calling the Vault's respective primitive (swap, add- or remove liquidity)
+-  The Router Executing arbitrary logic required for the user operation
+3. The Router settles outstanding debt, which the Vault attributed to the Router during step 2

+### Sequence Diagram
 The Router and Vault interact in a back and forth manner to achieve the intended outcome of liquidity or query operations.
 ![Router Vault interaction](/images/router-vault.png)